Riding in Cars with Dogs?

 While dogs love nothing more than to stick their noses out of fast traveling windows, pet owners should think twice before giving their dogs free reign to dangle half of their bodies outside of a moving vehicle.

 For a dog, sticking a nose out a car’s window and sniffing the outside world as it passes is like an appetizer sampler.
-It’s an important experience for a dog.
+It’s an extraordinary experience for a dog.
 There’s nothing wrong with allowing your pet to do this.
 Just be sure that nothing bad will happen.
 When you lower your window, make sure there’s not enough room for your dog to get much of her or his body outside.
 Just a nose will do.

 What Not to Do